This post was originally published on November 29, 2017, and updated most recently on March 5, 2021.

 From afar, the two systems look very similar.
 Each emphasizes project completion and scope management.
 Yet, upon closer inspection, many differences exist between the two.

 Both systems come with their own flaws and success stories.
 Each is steeped in Agile methodology.
-However, their approaches splinter from there.
+However, despite both being Agile, their approaches splinter from there.
+Using DevOps, whichever one your team chooses, you’ll be able to implement your new Agile structure between your development team and your operations team.

 With Kanban boards, the structure is pretty fluid.
 No key role exists.
 It is advised that Kanban teams should at least designate a Project Manager, though it’s not required.
 Instead, Kanban fits the need of the team.
 Cross-functionality is also not required.